yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

     .. note::

-       ARM Analytics Demo is only supported on AM62x SK, AM62x-LP SK and AM62PX.
+       ARM Analytics Demo is only supported on AM62x SK, AM62x-LP SK, AM62PX and BeaglePlay.
 AM62SIP doesn't support it.

     1. This app tries to showcase the ARM optimized models for Object Detection, Face Detection and Image Classification.